 The first meeting

 Just a few months later, on January 13 2022, the first meeting of the Iberian group on citizen science of freshwater ecosystems took place.
 It involved the participation of 23 people from 17 projects, including the ones aforementioned as well as: Observatorio Ciudadano de la Sequía – Universidad Pablo Olavide, Living River – Universidade Nova de Lisboa and Universidade de Coimbra, AquaColab – Universidad de Burgos, Ríos ciudadanos, Projeto Rios – ASPEA, Floodup, Grupo MiraVolta, Projecte Rius – Associació hàbitats, Rios Livres, GEOTA, the Red Cántabra de Desarrollo Rural, eGroundWater-ISEG, Pescadors de Plàstics, and CITAQUA – Universidade de Aveiro, Bioazul.

 It was an opportunity for participants from the academia, industry, and civil society sectors, to get to know each other, introduce the different projects they were working on, and start a discussion on common interests, issues, and opportunities at hand.

 The last part of the meeting was dedicated to decide, together, the next steps in the group’s work.
 These future working topics were listed:

 - Community participation: involvement with stakeholders (citizens, industry, management);

 Future group meetings will be organised periodically, from March to June 2022.

-If you wish to be involved in the group or to learn more, please contact the organisers.
+If you wish to be involved in the Iberian Group on Citizen Science of Freshwater Ecosystems or to learn more, please contact the organisers.
 The organisers are particularly interested in having representatives from the public sector and science communication/journalism arena.